 |Find out more about Guatemalan beaded lizards at Zoo Atlanta|

-Zoo Atlanta and the Foundation for the Endangered Species of Guatemala
+Zoo Atlanta and the Foundation for the Conservation of Endangered Species of Guatemala; Brad Lock, DVM, the Zoo’s Curator of Herpetology, is a leading partner in the project.

 Beaded lizard venom may also have positive implications for human health.
 These animals and their relatives the Gila monsters eat very infrequently, yet their blood sugar levels remain remarkably stable.
 This is accomplished with a hormone found only in these animals.
 The popular life-saving drug Byetta®, used to help diabetics control blood sugar, was developed by Eli Lilly Corporation based on the unique hormone from beaded lizards.